thegetty/quire-docs/CONTRIBUTING.md

 *Thank you for your interest in contributing to Quire!
 No matter what level of experience you have, we welcome all contributions, big and small.*

-Below you will find information about this respository, the types of contributions we are seeking, and a step-by-step guide for submitting contributions via Github.
+Below you will find information about this respository, the types of contributions we are seeking, and a step-by-step guide for submitting contributions via GitHub.
 Keep reading to learn more about contributing to Quire or proceed to the **[Get Started with a Contribution](#get-started-with-a-contribution)** section. **[Helpful Resources](#helpful-resources)** can be found at the end of these guidelines.

 ## Learn About Contributing to Quire

 Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
 Quire is in limited beta, © J. Paul Getty Trust, and not yet released as open-source software. **For a free license to use Quire, please complete [this form](http://bit.ly/quire-signup).**

-There are two Quire repositories hosted on GitHub that you can contribute to:
+There are the two Quire repositories hosted on GitHub:

 - [**quire**](https://github.com/thegetty/quire):  Core Quire code including command-line interface, default starter content, and default theme.
 - [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

 You are currently in the **quire-docs** repository.

-Our website and docs are updated continuously for clarity and completeness, but it’s not always easy to keep up with the pace of Quire’s development.
-We invite you to share your ideas or jump in and make edits yourself.

 Our website and documentation are actually built using Quire.
 That means contributing to this repo will give you an opportunity to work on a live Quire project.
 The process may be familiar for some, and for others, it will be a good way to familiarize yourself with the tool.
 If you haven't already, please [install Quire](https://quire.getty.edu/documentation/install-uninstall/) to get started.

 ## Identify a Contribution to Make

-Before starting your contribution, search our [issue tracker](https://github.com/thegetty/quire-docs/issues/) to make sure someone hasn't already proposed or started work on something similar.
+Our website and docs are updated continuously for clarity and completeness, but it’s not always easy to keep up with the pace of Quire’s development.
+We invite you to share your ideas or jump in and make edits yourself.
+Below you will find a list of the types of contributions we are looking for:

 **Fix a Typo or Broken Link:** Sometimes, little things like typos or broken links can slip through the cracks, and every small fix you make really helps.